Boards of Appeal

 Delivering a high-quality trade mark and design service to businesses seeking protection for the results of their investments in innovation is essential and something that the European Union Intellectual Property Office (EUIPO) aspires to.
 In this respect, by providing an independent, effective, and professional means of dispute resolution, the Boards of Appeal (BoA) play a key role within the IP system.

 In this context, the BoA Action Plan 2021-2026 is an internal roadmap, establishing the direction the Boards will take in the next years, how they will tackle their challenges ahead and above all how they will contribute to the SP2025.
-In that sense the Plan aims at further developing the BoA’s operations by presenting a series of initiatives to be launched in the next five years towards the implementation of a renewed Vision for the Boards of Appeal as a high quality, effective, coherent, and modern Intellectual Property Dispute Resolution Body.
+In that sense, the Plan aims to further develop the BoA’s operations by presenting a series of initiatives to be launched in the next 5 years towards the implementation of a renewed Vision for the Boards of Appeal as a high quality, effective, coherent, and modern Intellectual Property Dispute Resolution Body.

 The Action plan aims to:

-- Ensure that the Boards of Appeal are able to cope with a growing number of ever more complex appeal cases, and the delivery of high-quality decisions in a timely manner, for the benefit of its users.
+- Ensure that the Boards of Appeal are able to cope with a growing number of ever more complex appeal cases, and deliver high-quality decisions in a timely manner, for the benefit of its user.